 The above process is made possible because of techniques developed with the Diffie-Hellman key exchange.

 With all the anonymity built into the transactions, it's essential to ensure that each coin output in a wallet is only spent once (to avoid double spend issues).
 To guarantee this, every output on the blockchain has its own unique key image, and when an output is spent, the corresponding key image is added to the list of used key images that the blockchain itself maintains.
 Once a key image is on the used list, that output cannot be spent a second time, thus ensuring protection from double spend issues.
+Further explanation of Key Images can be found here.

 For a more detailed explanation on Ring Signatures, including the origins they were hypothetically created for, the reader may like to peruse this content.